 Weird Sports Rules: A concise list of weird and wonderful sports games around the world.

-World Chess Boxing Official Rules Book: [PDF Download Option]
+World Chess Boxing Rule Book PDF: [Free Download Option]

 How to Play Chess Boxing Rules for Beginners in the United Kingdom